 As well as telling the story of crime fiction as an overall genre, Edwards also offers mini-histories of not only his 100 chosen novels but also the authors who wrote them.
-The Story of Classic Crime is packed full of curious biographical trivia, which delve into the alternative lives (and writing careers) led by many of the writers who dabbled, or became pre-eminent, in the genre.
+The Story of Classic Crime is packed full of curious biographical trivia, delving into the alternative lives (and writing careers) led by many of the writers who dabbled, or became pre-eminent, in the genre.
 I was intrigued to learn that Baroness Orczy, who wrote detective stories narrated by an ‘Old Man in the Corner’ (an armchair detective who sits in the corner of an ABC tea-shop, eating cheesecake and solving crimes) but who is now best remembered for creating the Scarlet Pimpernel, liked to be called ‘Emmuska’.
 Her full name, Edwards reveals, was Emma Magdolna Rozalia Maria Jozefa Borbala Orczy di Orci.
 And sticking with alternative names, it was interesting to learn that Cecil Day-Lewis, Poet Laureate between 1968 and 1972 and father of Daniel Day-Lewis, wrote his first detective story (published under the pen name Nicholas Blake) to fund the repair of a leaky roof.

 I was also gratified to learn that, whilst some of these writers and novels were new to me – their works having fallen into obscurity, often quite rapidly after the heyday of detective fiction was passed after the Second World War – some of their fictional storylines are familiar, as they were adapted for film under a different title.
 Roy Horniman’s 1907 novel Israel Rank is not a well-known novel, but the plot provided the inspiration for the Alec Guinness film Kind Hearts and Coronets.